Modern Insurance Core Systems - Smarter, Faster, Better?

 90% of insurers have a C-suite position to ensure a customer-centric experience.

 Every platform has been ‘modern’ at one point in time.
 However, there has been a shift in strategy for insurance carriers and not all modern legacy systems can keep pace.
 Believe me, a modern legacy might be an oxymoron but it exists.
-The heart of the core insurance platform is the policy administration system.
+The heart of the core insurance system is the policy administration system.
 And here is where the divide happens between the platforms that identify as modern - if It is built only around policies and not around customers then it can no longer call itself modern, however recent the implementation.
 This is because customer-centric platforms are built for a 360-degree view of customers, across services and products.

 An insurance core system that has migrated to the cloud is not necessarily modern.
 Core systems deployed as recently as three years ago were not designed with the flexibility to support digital insurance ecosystems.
 These are the modern legacy systems that need to be rearchitected.